Acqui-hiring

-Acqui-hiring (a portmanteau of "acquisition" and "hiring") is the acquisition of startups or other small companies primarily to acquire human capital.
-The term acqui-hire was coined in 2005.
+Acqui-hiring is the acquisition of startups or other small companies primarily to acquire human capital.

+The term acqui-hire (a portmanteau of "acquisition" and "hire") was coined in 2005.
 The phenomenon gained widespread attention in the 2010s due to media coverage of tech firms, although acqui-hiring has been reported in a variety of industries.
 With acqui-hiring, the company is aiming to acquire not only talented individuals but a cohesive group of people that are productive jointly.
 The capital expenditure of purchasing may be more tax advantaged compared to employee poaching.
 Compared to other mergers and acquisitions, acqui-hires are smaller and faster.
 Acqui-hiring is most likely when talent is scarce.
 In acqui-hiring, the company's product is of at most secondary interest and is often killed shortly after the acquisition.
 The company usually tries to retain the employees and founder; the process of integration and retention is key to the success of the strategy.
 The benefits of these acquisitions compared to other forms of hiring is unclear.